Erasmus +

 Please note: any modification must obtain prior agreement and signature otherwise the stay may not be validated upon return to Reunion to obtain the diploma.

-Don't forget to download the study contract modification form to send to the SRICR* who will forward it to the educational manager.
+Don't forget to download the study contract modification form to send to the International Relations and Regional Cooperation Department (SRICR) who will forward it to the educational manager.

-Once there, the student will have documents to send to the SRICR*:
+Once there, the student will have documents to send to the International Relations and Regional Cooperation Department (SRICR):

-• a copy of the study contract approved by the host university or the proposed modifications to the study contract in agreement with the host university,
+• A copy of the study contract approved by the host university or the proposed amendments to the study contract in agreement with the host university,

 At the end of the stay

-At the end of the stay, documents will also have to be sent to the SRICR*
+At the end of the stay, documents must be sent to the International Relations and Regional Cooperation Department (SRICR) :

-• the Erasmus+ end of stay certificate, necessary to pay you the balance of aid linked to your Erasmus mobility
+• Erasmus+ end of stay certificate, required to pay you the balance of the aid linked to your Erasmus mobility

-• of the detailed Erasmus+ mobility report required by the Europe Education Training France Agency
+• Detailed Erasmus+ mobility report required by the Europe Education Formation France Agency

-• transmission of original transcripts to the DRI.
-Obtaining your result and/or your diploma can only be validated by the Examination Board in Reunion if these documents have been provided within the required time frame.
+• Submission of original transcripts.
+Your results and/or diploma will only be validated by the examination board in Reunion Island if these documents have been provided within the required timeframe.

 Documents to consult: